begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 layout: post
 title: Best Budget Mechanical Keyboards as of November 2021
 ---
 Mechanical keyboards used to be somewhat of a luxury in the PC industry, but nowadays they are a viable option for most gamers.
 Do you also want to have a fancy new mechanical keyboard in your gaming setup, but money is tight?
-Don't worry, you have come to the right place!
+Don't worry, you've come to the right place!
 DAB brings you the 5 best mechanical keyboards for gamers on a budget.
 After long hours of research, and testing of various keyboards, we have picked the Top 5 best quality budget mechanical keyboards just for you.
 You can find more detail about each of them below.

 ### 1. Redragon K552
 ![]({{site.baseurl}}/images/Redragon-K552.jpg)